MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompt-error-handling.md

             {
                 trigger OnAction()
                 begin
-                    Error('This is an example of rendering an error that happens in the prompt dialog, for example, during Generate');
+                    Error('This is an example of rendering an error that happens in the prompt dialog, e.g. during Generate');
                 end;
             }
         }